 If your house has old doors, winter can be a drafty time of year.
 Luckily, there is an easy, do-it-yourself fix to help you keep the cold air out and the warm air in where it belongs.
-Here is my guide to sealing your doors before the cold sets in.
+Here is my guide to sealing your doors before the real cold sets in.

 Examine your current weatherstripping for any rips, bends or wear and tear.
 In older doors, the seals usually deteriorate before the doors themselves, which will allow air to pass through.
 If you can feel a draft coming from the edges around a closed door, it’s time to give them a little facelift.
 However, if the door is damaged, sagging, or rattling, it might be time for a new one entirely.

 Measure the top and sides of your door jambs with precision; you want the fit to be snug and airtight.
 I always say, measure twice and buy once!
 Once you measure the doors, you’ll find the materials that you need either at the local hardware store or online on any home improvement retail site.
 In addition to weather stripping, you might also need a sweep, which is the strip along the bottom of the door that looks like a tiny broom and keeps the gap between the door and the floor sealed.
 If yours is damaged or has broken off in parts, now is a good time to replace it.
 Luckily, basic individual weatherstrips and sweeps can cost as little as $10 each, which is a lot less than investing in a new door.